Languages of Bihar

-Most of the languages of Bihar, one of north India's most populous states, belong to the Bihari subgroup of the Indo-Aryan family.
-Chief among them are Bhojpuri, spoken in the west of the state, Maithili in the north, and Magahi in the south.
-Of these, only Maithili has official recognition under the Eighth Schedule to the Constitution of India.
-The official language of Bihar is Hindi, with Urdu serving as a second official language in 15 districts.
+Most of the languages of Bihar, the third most populous state of India, belong to the Bihari subgroup of the Indo-Aryan family.
+Chief among them are Bhojpuri, spoken in the west of the state, Maithili in the north, Magahi in center around capital Patna and in the south of the state.
+Maithili has official recognition under the Eighth Schedule to the Constitution of India.
+The official language of Bihar is Modern Standard Hindi, with Standard Urdu serving as a second official language in 15 districts.
+Bihari Hindi serves as the lingua franca of the region.

-Exact speaker numbers for the main Bihari languages are not known because the more educated prefer to speak in Hindi (in formal situations) and so return this answer on the census, while many in rural areas and the urban poor, especially the illiterate, list their language as "Hindi" on the census as they regard that as the term for their language.
+Exact speaker numbers for the main Bihari languages are not known because the more educated prefer to speak in Hindi (in formal situations) and so return this answer on the census, while many in rural areas and the urban poor, especially the illiterate, list their language as "Hindi" And "Urdu" on the census as they regard that as the term for their language.

-Other languages include the Indo-Aryan Bajjika, Sadri, Surjapuri, Bengali and Kochila Tharu, the Dravidian languages Kurukh (84,000 speakers in 2011), Kulehiya/Malto (76,000) and Mal Paharia, as well as the Austroasiatic languages Santali (almost half a million speakers in 2011) and Munda.
+Other languages include the Indo-Aryan languages like Angika, Bajjika, Surjapuri, Bengali and Tharu; the Dravidian languages Kurukh (84,000 speakers in 2011), Kulehiya/Malto (76,000) and Mal Paharia, as well as the Austroasiatic languages Santali (almost half a million speakers in 2011) and Munda.